-The physical environment for coastal migratory pelagic species in this action is discussed below and in further detail in Amendment 18 (GMFMC and South Atlantic Fisheries

-Management Council (SAFMC) 2011).
-Amendment 18 discusses the Gulf and South Atlantic physical habitat for CMP species, and is hereby incorporated by reference.
+The physical environment for coastal migratory pelagic species in this action is discussed below and in further detail in Amendment 18 (GMFMC and South Atlantic Fisheries Management Council (SAFMC) 2011).
+Amendment 18 discusses the Gulf and South Atlantic physical habitat for coastal migratory pelagics (CMP) species, and is hereby incorporated by reference.